Lincoln Park Zoo: Pepper Family Wildlife Center

 A historic zoo landmark first built in 1912, the Kovler Lion House building stands at the heart of the zoo near its entrance, and has housed a variety of big cat species over the years, most notably many lions as well as Siberian tigers, which inhabited two grottos on the northern exterior of the building, each having access to multiple indoor areas alongside the interior main hall, and a glass window viewing areas on the end of each grotto for guests to get a closer view.
 Other big cats, such as the jaguar, were allowed rotating access to two to three indoor window exhibits at a time.
 The southern exterior included five lush habitats that housed a variety of different cat species over the years.
 In addition, they also held a pair of red pandas, which were part of the Species Survival Plan.
 The indoor area also has a large gift shop where visitors can purchase plush toys of big cats, bears, and other animals.

 Many of the species in the southern habitats shifted over the years, including Amur leopards, Eurasian lynxes, a Pallas's cat, and a puma in the exhibit's later years, with the last major addition being a one-year-old snow leopard named Taza who arrived on December 11, 2014.

 One of the exhibit's notable residents was Adelor the African lion, who lived at the zoo from 1995 until his death in February 2012 and was one of the zoo's most popular animals.
 Upon his death, an anonymous donor paid for a statue of Adelor which now stands at the East Gate.
 He was succeeded by a male lion named Sahar, who turned four in January 2014.
 Another notable individual was a beloved black leopard, Marta, who was euthanized due to kidney problems in 2010.
 The zoo was also once known for having some of the only Asiatic lions in the United States, but these were later found to have received African-Asian hybrids.

 In 2016, the zoo announced a $30 million renovation of the habitat as part of the Pride of Chicago fundraising campaign, acknowledging the public perception problems of the historic building, and confirming that the focus would be a more naturalistic space for African lions, along with spaces for the Canada lynx, Snow leopards, and red pandas.
 The exhibit closed in 2019 for the renovation and reopened as the Pepper Family Wildlife Center in the fall of 2021.

 On March 15/16, 2022, a male lion cub was born following a 3 1/2 to 4-month gestation period.
 The cub is named Pilipili, meaning Pepper in Swahili language, and he is the offspring of lioness Zari and male Jabari.
 It was the zoo's first lion cub birth in 20 years.
+Three additional lion cubs were born January 9, 2023 to the same African lion pairing, bringing the total number of lions in the pride up to eight.